slimjim49j/win_http_server/README.md

-# Windows Server API Example
+# Easy Windows HTTP Static File Server

 The point of this is to have a quick and easy library for giving the primitives necessary to make an http server for static files in a given directory.